glmn/ytd-node/README.md

 * [ytd-admin](https://github.com/glmn/ytd-admin) - Admin panel to monitor activities of workers (`Vue` + `Socket.IO`) :ok_hand:

 ### TODO:
-- [ ] Support multiply accounts
+- [x] Support multiply accounts
-  - [ ] Store array of accounts in .env (don't know how to yet)
+  - [x] Store accounts in sqlite
-  - [ ] Rotate accounts, when reached upload limit on each of them
+  - [x] Rotate accounts, when reached upload limit on each of them
-  - [ ] Store last uploaded video timestamp for each account
+  - [x] Store last uploaded video timestamp for each account
-  - [ ] Make delay on each account, while current time doesn't equal or bigger then last_uploaded plus limit_delay
+  - [x] Make delay on each account, while current time doesn't equal or bigger then last_uploaded plus limit_delay
   - [ ] Emit to server which account already using